ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI_Textarea_Loaders**](https://github.com/Sieyalixnet/ComfyUI_Textarea_Loaders): An easy custom node that makes the some loaders' input as Text instead of file selector.
 - [**Video XY Plot**](https://github.com/markuryy/ComfyUI-Simple-Video-XY-Plot): A collection of custom nodes for ComfyUI
 - [**ComfyUI Local Save Node**](https://github.com/yhayano-ponotech/comfyui-save-image-local): ComfyUI custom node for directly downloading generated images to your local PC with customizable filenames and formats (PNG/JPEG).
+- [**ComfyUI-NS-ManySliders**](https://github.com/NakamuraShippo/ComfyUI-NS-ManySliders): ComfyUI-NS-ManySliders is a custom node developed for ComfyUI that allows you to manipulate values using multiple sliders.
+With this node, you can easily adjust numerous numerical parameters intuitively, making it useful for various purposes.
 - [**ComfyUI_mittimiLoadPreset2**](https://github.com/mittimi/ComfyUI_mittimiLoadPreset2): This node can easily switch between models and prompts by saving presets.
 - [**comfyui-dreambait-nodes**](https://github.com/drmbt/comfyui-dreambait-nodes): A collection of forks, QoL nodes and utilities for ComfyUI
 - [**Google Photos Loader - by PabloGFX**](https://github.com/lazniak/comfyui-google-photos-loader): A ComfyUI custom node that integrates Google Photos into your workflows.
 List albums, load images from specific albums, and search photos directly within ComfyUI.
 Features customizable image loading options, sorting, and efficient caching for seamless integration of your Google Photos library into AI image processing pipelines.